 To cope with these main challenges of hybrid workplace, companies should create and maintain robust remote work culture.
 This means companies should invest in the training and development of their remote workforce.
 Building remote work culture is key for these companies to be agile, rapidly adapt to change, attract and retain top talent and stay competitive.

 For most companies, remote work was more of a compulsion than a natural choice.
 Most of the leaders were not equipped to handle this sudden shift.
-When it comes to managing remote teams, managers require different skills altogether and most of them lacked these special skills.
+When it comes to managing remote teams, managers require different skills altogether and most of them lack these special skills.

 Though some studies have proved that remote employees worked 1.4 more days every month than their in-office counterparts, managers were biased towards in-office employees.
 Employees who prefer to come to the office either due to habit or dislike for WFH should not doubt the integrity of employees who work remotely.

 Employees who put in more work working from home wearing pajamas should not be undervalued when compared with their colleagues who work from the office.
-This will only create resentment and rift between the team members.
+This will only create resentment and rifts between the team members.
 To make hybrid work successful, managers must create a level-playing field between these two groups.

 To manage in-office and hybrid workforce effectively, organizations must invest in collaboration cum communication tools that everyone can use at home or in the office.
 Collaboration tools like Microsoft Teams, Slack, Google Hangouts, etc are useful for hybrid work.